openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

 In |TS|, catch clause variable type annotation must be ``any`` or ``unknown`` if specified.
-As |LANG| does not support these types, omit type annotations.
+Omit type annotations as |LANG| does not support these types.

 |CB_BAD|
 ~~~~~~~~